LaurentGRVZ/springAngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1 and Bootstrap 5.

-This application uses the Restful Java API.
-It works but is not yet complete.
+This application uses the Restful Java API (webApiRestfulWithSpringBoot).

 ## Author :man_technologist: